aims-ks/s3datasetsource_DEPRECATED/README.md

+# DEPRECATED

+This project is Deprecated.
+THREDDS 5 now has native support for AWS S3.

 # S3 Dataset Source Plugin for [Unidata's THREDDS Project][1].

 This project provides a simple implementation of the [thredds DatasetSource interface][2].